Netanyahu claims victory in Israel election after hard right shift

 But Zionist Union could find a lifeline from Kulanu and from Arab parties that united for the first time in a joint list of parliamentary candidates and came in third in the exit polls.

-While they are unlikely to join a government, the Arab parties could give a center-left coalition tacit support and create a block against Netanyahu.
+While they are unlikely to join a government, the Arab parties could give a centre-left coalition tacit support and create a block against Netanyahu.

-If the center-left is to assemble a government, it will also need the support of ultra-Orthodox parties, which the polls said would win 13-14 seats.
+If the centre-left is to assemble a government, it will also need the support of ultra-Orthodox parties, which the polls said would win 13-14 seats.

 After the final results are in, and following consultations with political parties, it will be up to President Reuven Rivlin to name the candidate he deems best placed to try to form a coalition.
 The nominee will have up to 42 days to do so.

-Rivlin has called for national unity, signaling he favors a government that would pair both Likud and Zionist Union.
+Rivlin has called for national unity, signalling he favours a government that would pair both Likud and Zionist Union.

 Ramping up his bid for right-wing votes, Netanyahu on election day accused left-wing groups of trying to remove him from power by busing Arab Israeli voters to polling stations, a statement that drew a sharp rebuke from Washington.

-"We’re always concerned, broadly speaking, about any statements that may be aimed at marginalizing certain communities,” State Department spokeswoman Jen Psaki said.
+"We’re always concerned, broadly speaking, about any statements that may be aimed at marginalising certain communities,” State Department spokeswoman Jen Psaki said.

 Some political rivals accused Netanyahu of racism over the remarks.